 Understanding and enforcing a senior employee’s restrictive covenants

-One of the most important considerations when a senior employee exits your business is the knowledge they have and damage they could do with that knowledge if they were to join a competitor, solicit or deal with your clients and suppliers or poach your other senior staff.
-For this reason, most employment contracts or director service agreements will contain restrictive covenants or post termination restrictions.
-It is critical that these post termination restrictions are reasonable and go only as far as is required to protect the legitimate business interests of your company.
-See our article on restrictive covenants in employment law for more information.
+One of the most important considerations when a senior employee exits is the knowledge they have about your business.
+What damage they could do with that knowledge if they were to join a competitor, solicit or deal with your clients and suppliers or poach your other senior staff?
+For this reason, most senior employment contracts or director service agreements will contain restrictive covenants or post-termination restrictions.
+Any restrictive covenants must be reasonable and go only as far as is required to protect the legitimate business interests of your company.

-If you are concerned with protecting restrictive covenants contained in your employee’s contract of employment, you will need to ensure that if you are terminating an employee’s contract, that you do not do this in breach of the contract’s terms.
-This might sound obvious, but if incorrect notice is given and so there is a wrongful dismissal, for example, this is a repudiatory breach of contract and means that your employee is then free from any terms intended to survive beyond termination of employment, including post-termination restrictions.
-This does not apply to an unfair dismissal.
-However, if an employee claims that there has been constructive unfair dismissal and the employee resigns in response to your repudiatory breach, and if there has been such a breach, the contract will no longer be binding on the employee and the post termination restrictions will not be enforceable.
-Further, an employee does not have to resign - where the employee claims the employer has committed a repudiatory breach of their contract, if this is later discovered and there is a breach, any remaining terms will not continue to bind the employee from the point of discovery of the breach.
-If you are unsure about whether there has been a repudiatory breach or would like bespoke assistance on whether your post termination restrictions are likely to be enforceable against an employee, our employment solicitors can assist with this.
+If you are concerned with protecting restrictive covenants contained in your employee’s contract of employment, you will need to ensure that if you are terminating an employee’s contract, you do not do this in breach of the contract’s terms.
+This might sound obvious, but for example, if incorrect notice is given, this could amount to a breach of contract, meaning that your employee is then free from their contractual obligations, including any post-termination restrictions.
+If you would like bespoke assistance on whether your post-termination restrictions are likely to be enforceable against an employee, our employment law solicitors can assist with this.

-Settlement agreements can be helpful if you are concerned about post termination restrictions of an outgoing employee, as the restrictions can be re-stated and agreed again.
+Settlement agreements can be helpful if you are concerned about post-termination restrictions of an outgoing employee, as the restrictions can be re-stated and agreed again as part of the package.

 Practical considerations on the exit of a senior employee